Skip to main content

 Tutorial

-A minimal example to make a POST HTTPS request.
+A minimal example of how to make a POST HTTP request.
 The purpose of this dapp is only to show how to make HTTP requests from a canister.
+It sends a POST request with some JSON to a free API where you can verify the headers and body were sent correctly.

 The HTTPS outcalls feature only works for sending HTTP POST requests to servers or API endpoints that support IPV6.